AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

 * In the **[!UICONTROL Row setting]** popup, underneath **[!UICONTROL Settings]**, check or uncheck **[!UICONTROL Show Thumbnails]**.

-### Bar and Horizontal bar charts
+### Bar and Horizontal bar

 ![Content Analytics thumbnails for bar chart](/help/content-analytics/assets/aca-bar-thumbnail.png)

-Thumnbails are displayed as part of the legend on the vertical or horizontal axist.
+Thumnbails are displayed as part of the legend on the vertical or horizontal axis.
 Thumbnails are also displayed when you hover over a bar in a [bar (stacked)](/help/analysis-workspace/visualizations/bar.md) and [horizontal bar (stacked)](/help/analysis-workspace/visualizations/horizontal-bar.md).

 ### Scatter